Economics

 0

-Level: AS Levels, A Level, GCSE – Exam Boards: Edexcel, AQA, OCR, WJEC, IB, Eduqas – Economics Revision Notes The Multiplier Effect The Multiplier Effect suggests that an increase in Aggregate Demand caused by an increase in Injections into the economy will result in greater National Income When an initial injection into the economy causes a larger […]
+Level: AS Levels, A Level, GCSE – Exam Boards: Edexcel, AQA, OCR, WJEC, IB, Eduqas – Economics Revision Notes The Multiplier Effect The Multiplier Effect suggests that an increase in Aggregate Demand caused by an increase in Injections into the economy will result in greater National Income When an initial injection into the economy causes […]

 Learn More